Lex Luthor (1978 film series character): Development and execution

 When Hackman was initially cast, he was sporting a full head of hair and mustache unlike the Lex Luthor of the comics.
 Hackman was however, reluctant to shave his head or his mustache.
 So director Richard Donner made a deal with Hackman that if he shaved off his mustache, he would shave off his own.
 Hackman relented and when he returned to the set, Donner had revealed that he was sporting a fake mustache the whole time, which caused Hackman to laugh.
+Hackman did, however, get to keep his hair.
+In the film, Hackman's hairstyle was changed in every scene to create the illusion he was wearing wigs.

 Donner filmed most of Superman II with the expectation he would complete the sequel after the release of Superman.
 Despite the first film's success, Donner was fired from Superman II.
 Throughout the filming of Superman and Superman II, Donner had a difficult relationship with executive producers Alexander Salkind and Ilya Salkind and producer Pierre Spengler.
 The Salkinds refused Donner's demand that Spengler be fired; instead, the Salkinds replaced Donner as director of Superman II with Richard Lester, who had worked with the Salkinds on The Three Musketeers and The Four Musketeers and as an uncredited producer on Superman.
 Following Donner's dismissal, Marlon Brando's scenes were removed from Superman II and much of the film was re-shot under Lester's direction.

 Meanwhile, Gene Hackman, who had finished the majority of his scenes playing Lex Luthor, left the project following the departure of Richard Donner.
 After replacement director Richard Lester took over production, a Fake Shemp was used to finish Hackman's remaining scenes.
 This was accomplished by an uncredited actor standing in for Hackman, though not ever facing the camera, while also impersonating Hackman's voice.

 Yuzuru Fujimoto dubbed for Gene Hackman in Japanese in Superman IV: The Quest for Peace.
 Meanwhile, Sergio Fiorentini dubbed for Hackman in Italian for his role in the Superman franchise.